Skip to main content

 }];

-The benifit is react-bootstrap-table-ng will render the select options by the order of array.
+The benefit is react-bootstrap-table-ng will render the select options by the order of array.

 MultiSelect Filter